Transaction reporting

 Report transactions to the FIN-FSA at the latest on the working day following the transaction date.

-3. Submit the transaction report on a form, in a file in the reporting service or via SFTP connection.
+- Submit the transaction report as a file using the SFTP connection.

 Technical reporting instructions (information about naming conventions etc.).